Maxrainyx/Dashboard/README.md

 </h2>
 <p>
   Get and open the project in your IDE.
-  Run commands below in your terminal:
+  Copy-paste commands below into your terminal:
 </p>

 > to create and activate virtual environtment: